 10The SSI program was established by the Social Security Amendments of 1972 and became effective in 1974.
 Pub.
-L. No. 92-603, §301, 86 Stat.
-1329, 1465 (codified as amended at 42 U.S.C. §1381-1383f).
+L. No. 92-603, § 301, 86 Stat.
+1329, 1465 (codified as amended at 42 U.S.C. § 1381-1383f).

-1120 CFR §§ 416.708(c) and (d) and 416.714.

-1231 U.S.C. §3351(4).

-13Substantial gainful activity, or SGA, describes a level of work activity that is both substantial (i.e., inclusion the performance of significant physical or mental activities) and gainful (i.e., inclusion).
-10 Substantial gainful activity, of SGA, describes a level of work activity that is both substan-tial (i.e., involves the performance of significant physical or mental activities) and gainful (i.e., the kind of work usually done for pay or profit).
+13 Substantial gainful activity, or SGA, describes a level of work activity that is both substantial gainful activity, or SGA, describes a level or work activities and gainful (i.e., "Substantial gainful activity, or SGA, describes a level of work activity that is both substantial (i.e., involves the performance of significant physical or mental activities) and gainful (i.e., the kind of work usually done for pay or profit).
 Generally, work earnings of over \$1,310 a month are evidence of ability to engage in SGA.
 If an SSI applicant is earning over \$1,310 a month, he or she generally would not be considered disabled.
 However, if an SSI recipient is earning over \$1,310 a month, he or she could continue to be eligible for SSI.
 SSA, Annual Report of the Supplemental Security Income Program (Baltimore, MD: May 29, 2020).

-14 Individuals under age 18 are considered disabled if they have a medically determinable physical or mental impairment or combination of impairments that causes marked and severe functional limitations, and that can be expected to result in death or has lasted or can be ex-
+14 Individuals under age 18 are considered disabled if they have a medically determinable physical or mental impairment or combination of impairments that causes marked and severe functional limitations, and that can be expected to result in death or has lasted or can be expected.

 functional limitations, and that can be expected to result in death or has lasted or can be expected to last for a continuous period of not less than 12 months.
 If a child is blind, they must meet the same definition of blindness as applied to adults.
-42 U.S.C. §1382c(a).
+42 U.S.C. § 1382c(a).